city41/mate-i3-applet/README.md

 ## License

 This applet is using the BSD license.
-I also copied i3-ipc's source over into this applet because I needed the latest version and its not yet published ti PyPI. i3-ipc is also licensed under the BSD license.
+I also copied i3-ipc's source over into this applet because I needed the latest version and its not yet published to PyPI. i3-ipc is also licensed under the BSD license.